pytorch/serve/docs/grpc_api.md

  - Register densenet161 model

-__Note__: To use this API after TorchServe starts, model API control has to be enabled.
-Add `--enable-model-api` to command line when starting TorchServe to enable the use of this API.
-For more details see [model API control](./model_api_control.md)
+__Note__: To use this API after TorchServe has been started, the Model API has to be enabled.
+Add `--enable-model-api` to the command line when starting TorchServe to enable the use of this API.
+For more details see the [Model API](./model_api.md)

 If token authorization is disabled, use:
 ```bash